jonathandotchin/jonathandotchin.github.io/_posts/2018/2018-05-29-Open-World-Position-Based-Matchmaking-Algorithm-(WIP).md

 ## Purpose

 TODO: Summary of what this document is about.
-We want to describe what is the matchmaking service, what it is doing in Talisker, what the use cases and/or problems we are trying to handle with it.
+We want to describe what is the matchmaking service, what it is doing in our game, what the use cases and/or problems we are trying to handle with it.
 We also want to identify any axis of investigation whether it is technological or algorithmic.

 TODO